jleben/arrp/README.md

 ```

 The meaning of arguments:
-- `input-file`: Require name of file with code to be compiled.
+- `input-file` - Require name of file with code to be compiled.
-- `function-name`: Name of function to perform semantic analysis on.
+- `function-name` - Name of function to perform semantic analysis on.
-- `function-argument`: One or more arguments to `function-name`.
+- `function-argument` - One or more arguments to `function-name`.
-  The arguments can be one of the following examplary literary forms:
+  The arguments can be one of the following examplary literal forms:
-  - `"[5, 6, 10]"`: A stream with size in each dimension represented by one
+  - `"[5, 6, 10]"` - A stream with size in each dimension represented by one
     of the integers.
-  - `123` An integer number constant.
+  - `123` - An integer number constant.
-  - `123.45` A real number constant.
+  - `123.45` - A real number constant.

 Example code files are provided in the `examples` folder.
 For example,
 the matrix-multiply.in can be syntactically and semantically processed